-Around different parts of the Mediterranean region, pomegranates and their luscious red seeds are considered a symbol of health, abundance, and fertility.
-In ancient Egypt, pomegranates were also associated with rebirth, and King Tut was buried with a pomegranate shaped vase to symbolize his reincarnation.
+Around different parts of the Mediterranean region, pomegranates and their luscious red seeds symbolize health, abundance, and fertility.
+In ancient Egypt, pomegranates were also associated with rebirth, and King Tut was buried with a pomegranate-shaped vase to symbolize his reincarnation.

 In many Latin American countries, tamales are a symbol of prosperity and wealth.
 Tamales are often eaten on any special occasion in Latin American households, especially around the holiday season.